 Another Mount Airy fixture, the Trolley Car takes the something-for-everyone mentality synonymous with the classic American diner and throws in bonus bells and whistles that speak to weary parents, like a liquor license, a takeout deli, and a free-standing sweets shop, inside a literal trolley car that scoops local ice cream and water ices.

-As if reliable belly- and crowd-pleasing diner classics like bacon-laden mashed potato croquettes and chicken-fried steak with sausage sage gravy weren't enticing enough (though they are), the restaurant also offers a mix-a-six craft beer cooler.
-Snag a booth inside the diner itself to take advantage of even more hooks, like half-price kids' meals on Tuesday evenings and movie screenings on Saturdays—The Incredibles, October Sky and Ratatouille are recent titles.
+As if reliable belly- and crowd-pleasing diner classics like bacon-laden mashed potato croquettes and chicken-fried steak with sausage sage gravy weren't enticing enough, the restaurant also offers a mix-a-six craft beer cooler.
+Snag a booth inside the diner itself to take advantage of even more hooks, like half-price kids' meals on Tuesday evenings and movie screenings on Saturdays.

 Trolley Car Diner & Deli

 The South Jersey hamlet of Collingswood, a mere 10 minutes from Center City Philadelphia, should be cited as a primary source on the "fam-friendly living" Wikipedia page.
 Wholesome, quaint and dry (next town over, boozehound), it's basically the post-colorization Pleasantville, without all the heavy morality-play undertones.
 C-Wood's Pop Shop, with its lively layout and vintage soda fountain feel, has turned catering to children into an artform.